-As at March 31, 2021 the Company had working capital of \$5,150,053.
-The Company believes that it has sufficient financial resources to conduct anticipated exploration and development costs for the upcoming twelve month period.
+As at March 31, 2023 the Company had working capital of \$5,146,245 and believes that it has sufficient financial resources to conduct anticipated exploration and development costs and maintain ongoing levels of overhead for the upcoming twelve month period.
 The success of the Company's exploration and development of its oil and gas properties requires significant additional exploration and development activities to establish additional proved reserves and to commercialize its oil and gas exploration properties.
 The Company is also influenced by significant financial risks as well as commodity prices.
 In addition, the Company will use cash and operating cash flow to further explore and develop its properties as required.
-The Company monitors its cash and cash equivalents and adjusts its expenditure plans to conform to available funding.
-The Company plans to fund exploration and development activities through positive operating cash flows, existing cash resources and sales of investments.
+The Company monitors its cash and adjusts its expenditure plans to conform to available funding.
+The Company plans to fund exploration and development activities through positive operating cash flows and existing cash resources.